std::function, std::invoke, and Callable Objects

 Selection Guide

-To summarize the trade-offs of callback storage solutions.
-Function pointers are suitable for scenarios that don't need context—zero overhead, but they can only point to captureless lambdas or plain functions. std::function is suitable for scenarios requiring runtime polymorphism—general-purpose but with significant performance overhead—even when the object is within the SBO range, the virtual table indirection prevents inlining, and benchmarks show it is 7–9 times slower than direct invocation.
-Template parameters are suitable for scenarios where the type is known at compile time—completely zero overhead, but they cannot be stored in a container.
-Manual type erasure is suitable for scenarios requiring runtime polymorphism with performance constraints—slightly more code, but the overhead is controllable.
+To summarize the trade-offs between callback storage schemes.
+Function pointers are suitable for scenarios without context, offering zero overhead but only pointing to captureless lambdas or ordinary functions. std::function is suitable for scenarios requiring runtime polymorphism, being general but with significant performance overhead—even if the object is within SBO range, the virtual table indirection hinders inlining, making it 7-9x slower than direct calls in tests.
+Template parameters are suitable for scenarios where types are known at compile time, offering complete zero overhead but inability to store in containers.
+Manual type erasure is suitable for scenarios requiring runtime polymorphism with performance requirements, involving slightly more code but controllable behavior.

 In this chapter, we connected the storage and invocation mechanisms for callable objects in C++:

-• The core idea behind zero-overhead callbacks is "use templates instead of type erasure when possible, and use function pointer tables instead of virtual functions when type erasure is mandatory"
+std::invokeis a unified invocation interface for callable objects, offering zero overhead in template code.- The core idea of zero-overhead callbacks is "use templates instead of type erasure when possible; when type erasure is necessary, use function pointer tables instead of virtual functions."

-• Choose the appropriate solution based on the scenario, balancing generality and performance
+- Choose the appropriate solution based on the trade-off between generality and performance in your specific scenario.